Redeployment process guidance

 The University is committed to the delivery of research and education of the highest quality.
 Continuity of employment is an important element in achieving this.
 It is also the case that change is a regular and important part of the University maintaining a competitive and sustainable position and, over time, some activities will need to cease and new activities develop.
 The redeployment of staff from one activity to another has a key part to play in helping to ensure a balance between the need for continuity and the need for change.

 The University's aim is to minimise the number of involuntary redundancies.
-Accordingly, where an individual has been given notice of redundancy the University will, where requested, work with that individual to identify possible redeployment opportunities.
-It also aims to minimise the number of redundancy cases coming forward, by seeking, wherever possible, to identify opportunities to redeploy individuals prior to any formal redundancy situation being instigated, whilst operating at all times within a framework that assures quality, and addresses equality of opportunity and diversity issues.
+Accordingly, where an individual has been given notice of redundancy the University will support that individual to identify possible redeployment opportunities.
+It also aims to minimise the number of redundancy cases, coming forward, by seeking, where possible, to identify opportunities to redeploy individuals prior to any formal redundancy situation being instigated, whilst operating at all times within a framework that assures quality, and addresses equality of opportunity and diversity issues.

 Identifying staff as at risk of redundancy